Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 1. Create a Data View Form with selected Fields from a Table or Query using the built-in Access Form Wizard.

 3. Create an unbound TextBox with the name KeyField, in the Header of the Form, and set its Visible Property value to False.
 Write the expression ="[Last Name]" in the TextBox, if the [Last Name] Field data is in the ComboBox.
-If the Last Name field alone will not provide unique values then create a Query using Employees Table and join First Name and Last Name Fields in an expression, use a suitable Column Name, and use the Query for the Form and the new Field Values for the ComboBox on the Form.
+If the Last Name field alone will not provide unique values then create a Query using Employees Table and join First Name and Last Name Fields in an expression, use a suitable Column Name, use the Query for the Form, and the new Field Values for the ComboBox on the Form.

 4. Create a Command Button in the Footer of the Form with the Name cmdClose and the Caption Close.